open-make/airtrack-doc-website/index.md

 If you have access to a workshop, we recommend you to get the air table constructed there.
 In general, it's better to have a large fraction of the Airtrack manufactured professionally.

+### Disclaimer: Arduino code complexity

+I order to fully use the airtrack, you need to debug and write code for the Arduino.
+The provided code works but you need to adjust it at some places to adapt it to your circumstances.

 ## Size and struts